 The HRC is not only expanding upon existing relationships with neighboring institutions, but solidifying them into permanent multi-tiered programs with tangible and intangible benefits to both the university and the broader community.
 Such programs will predominantly target undergraduates who are interested in medical, curatorial, and public service careers; graduate students pursuing non-academic career options; and faculty whose research is situated in between departments and across the university’s hedges.
 To meet this goal of a sustainable multi-tiered public humanities initiative, the HRC now hosts a series of interconnected programs, all meant to act as bridges between the campus and nearby institutions.
 Programmatic activities consist of 1) Modular courses, taught by Rice faculty in conjunction with local partners such as medical clinicians or museum curators; 2) Fora and master classes for undergraduates, graduate students, Rice faculty, and external scholars/experts; 3) Support for graduate students pursuing “alt-ac” careers; 4) Incentives for graduate students to teach new courses; 5) Funding for faculty-led research and courses that specifically target public humanities; and 6) Practicum programs for undergraduates.

-Farès el-Dahdah, Principal Lead Investigator
+Farès el-Dahdah, Lead Principal Investigator

 Melissa Bailar, Principal Investigator